bcnmy/wallet-integrations/gnosis/README.md

 This repository consists of integration between Gnosis Wallets and Biconomy Relayer Infrastructure.<br/>
 It showcases how any DApp using Gnosis contract wallets can use Biconomy as a relayer service to relay the transactions without creating a relayer infrastructure by themselves.

+Steps to run this script.
+1. Uncomment line no. 180, and Run "createProxy" method to create your proxy contract wallet.
+Proxy will be created and transfer call will be failed as you don't have any ERC20 in your newly created wallet.
+2. Transfer some ERC20 token to the proxy contract wallet from your wallet (i.e metamask);
+3. Comment the line no. 180, and run the script by hardcoding the proxy wallet address generated in Step 1.

 >Note : The contract address in this demo are deployed on Kovan.
 If you are using other Network ,feel free to change it.

 <h3>To Run</h3>